dbuchwald/6502/Documentation/Blog/26_Every_day_is_a_school_day.md

 This time I decided to investigate further and what I found was... amazing!

+Before I take you on this fascinating journey, I need to explain something very, very important: in my testing I was using the VIA chip (and I/O in general) heavily, it's not like I was just blinking led.
+The same VIA port was used for communication with the onboard LCD, and it worked just fine.
+The same goes for the UART, which was being used for both asynchronous, interrupt-driven serial communication and as timing reference (for delays and CPU speed calculation).
+So, it wasn't just simple blink on/off, there was this whole I/O subsystem that was, it is very important, functioning correctly, except for one register and one bit in one situation only.

 ### Problem 2a: VIA_CS signal quality

 I tried to investigate the issue using my logic analyser, but failed.
 For some reason connecting it to the system bus interfered with UART operation and without proper shell I couldn't test it correctly.
 This is still an open question and one I'm dedicated to answering.
 What I did notice was that connecting logic analyser to VIA_CS signal caused the UART to fail, so I decided to look closer at this particular signal with a scope.